2018-2019 Vol State Catalog

 Volunteer State Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate Degrees and certificates.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Volunteer State Community College.

 Specific programs are accredited by the following accrediting agencies:

-- American Bar Association, Standing Committee on Legal Assistants ( Committee Approval)
+- American Bar Association, Standing Committee on Paralegals

 - Accreditation Council of Business Schools and Programs (ACBSP)

-- Commission on Dental Accreditation, American Dental Association (ADA)
+- Commission on Dental Accreditation (CODA), American Dental Association (ADA)

 - Commission on Accreditation in Physical Therapy Education, American Physical Therapy Association (CAPTE)

 - Joint Review Committee on Education in Radiologic Technology (JRCERT)